Federal Parliament of Somalia: Voting system

 Article 47 of the Provisional Constitution stipulates that "the regulations concerning[...] elections at the Federal Government level[...] shall be defined in special laws enacted by the House of the People of the Federal Parliament of Somalia."

 Tenure

 According to the Office of the Somali Parliament, sitting legislators are mandated to serve from 2016 to 2020.
-The Parliamentary term elapsed on 27 December 2020, with the election date yet to be announced.
+The Parliamentary term elapsed on 27 December 2020, without an announced election date.

 Memberships

 The Federal Parliament of Somalia is a member of the Inter-Parliamentary Union (IPU), the international organization of parliaments.